fbpx

 If you don’t yet know what the truth is behind what has happened you can explain that you need to gather more information before you pass a comment.
 This has the added benefit of buying you time and allowing you to do your due diligence.

-After all, it can be tempting to react immediately, but patience is a virtue!
+After all, it can be tempting to react immediately, but patience is a virtue and you’ll find it easier to build trust, too.

 8. Remember to smile